joephinderink/SharePortation-Protocol--SPP-/agency/README.md

 ## General information

-This specification uses data types including timestamps, UUIDs, and vehicle state definitions as described in the MDS [General Information][general] document.
+This specification uses data types including timestamps, UUIDs, and vehicle state definitions as described in the  SPP [General Information][general] document.

 [Top][toc]